mithunmodakdu/mithunmodakdu/README.md

 ### Concord Palace-A Building Management Website
 Live Link: https://building-management-7b00e.web.app
-<br><br>

 * In this project Navbar, footer are common for all pages.
 In the home page there are banner, about the building, location of building, coupons sections.

 * Navbar has  logo and website name, Home, Apartment, and conditional Login icon.
 If the user is logged in, his/her profile picture will appear on the navbar replacing the login icon.
 If the user clicks on the profile picture, a drop-down will appear with not clickable User name, Dashboard, and Logout button.

 * In the banner part there are automatic slides of some beautiful images of the building and its apartment rooms.